- Oops!Something went wrong.Please try again later.

-Gloria Vanderbilt was considered the last daughter of the America's Gilded Age.
+Gloria Vanderbilt was considered the last daughter of the great Golden Age of America.
 The heir to the Vanderbilt railroad fortune, she spent most of her life in the public eye, sometimes to her chagrin.
 Nevertheless, Vanderbilt's life, in so many ways, revolved around her family; from the inheritance and custody battles that dogged her childhood, to her tabloid-crowning marriages, to the tragedies and triumphs that followed her into motherhood.

-With her passing at age 95 in 2019, Vanderbilt left behind a legacy of family, with all of its ups and downs.
+With her passing at age 95, Vanderbilt leaves behind a legacy of family, with all of its ups and downs.
 Here's everything you need to know about the men who filled her life as both a wife and a mother.

 Leopold Stanislaus Stokowski